Is media publicity a key part of your photography marketing strategy? If not, I believe you’re missing a trick!

 What are the benefits of including publicity within your photography marketing strategy?

-I’ve covered this in more detail in this article, What is public relations and how can it help your photography business? but here’s an overview of some of the benefits of PR:
+I’ve covered the benefits of PR in more detail in this article, What is public relations and how can it help your photography business? but here’s an overview of some of the main ones:

 - Publicity (being featured in high-authority newspapers, magazines or on TV, radio, podcasts or blogs), helps you to get noticed.
 The awareness you’ll gain helps you to reach new audiences including new potential clients and customers